makyo/writing/posts/gender/_posts/2016-12-20-notes-from-dugi.md

 :   Definitely limit walking, no real lifting requirements, 1k steps per day within house for four weeks as a guideline.
 6 wks back to work/light exercise, but let your body be your guide

 How hard is it for nonbinary, dmab, prefer to stay primarily testosterone-based people to get this surgery?
-:   Dugi would be very open to nonbinary folks, but a lot of that's on WPATH and insurance (both patient's and the practice's).
+:   Dugi would be very open to nonbinary folks, but a lot of that's on WPATH (which suggests a year of hrt) and insurance (both patient's and the practice's).
 Two letters for all genital surgery

-Does the patient have any input as to the final desired appearance, and if so, how much?
+How much say does the patient have in the appearance of the neovagina?
 :   A little bit:
     hood of clitoris depending on skin behind glans - more or less hidden clitoris